shahcompbio/single_cell_pipeline/README.md

 6. collect metrics from samtools flagstat, picardtools CollectInsertSizeMetrics, picardtools CollectWgsMetrics and picardtools CollectGcBiasMetrics
 7. generate QC plot

-Hmmcopy:

-1. generate read count wig files from the bam files
-2. perform  GC correction
-3. Run Hmmcopy to predict copynumber states
-4. generate segment and bias plots, kernel density plot and heatmaps

-Annotation:
-1. Assign a quality score to each cell
-2. Assign cell state to each cell
-3. Generate a consolidated table with all metrics frim hmmcopy, alignment and from annotation

 ### Input
 The pipeline accepts a yaml file as input.
 The yaml file contains the input paths and metadata for each cell, the format for each cell is as follows:
 ```
 SA12345-A12345-R01-C01:
-  bam: /path/to/aligned/SA12345-A12345-R01-C01.bam # path to the bam file, align mode will write a bam file to this path
   column: 01 # column number of the well on chip
   condition: A # condition during experiment. will be renamed to experimental_condition in output
   fastqs: